roedoejet/wordweaver/README.md

 ## Background

-This is the front-end for the [WordWeaver](https://github.com/roedoejet/wwapi) tool.
+This is a tool for creating interactive conjugation tools for your language.

 ### Features